 This program includes a breadth of intellectual and academic experience worthwhile for students whose educational or career goals are in the humanities, the creative and performing arts, and the social sciences.
 The minimum requirements for the B.C.
 Ministry of Advanced Education, Training, and Technology Associate of Arts degree are met in the UFV Associate of Arts program.

-Because transfer credit and degree requirements vary widely, it is very important to consult with an Academic Advisor if you plan to transfer to another university to make sure that you fulfil the needs for your field of study at your chosen institution.
+Because transfer credit and degree requirements vary widely, it is important to consult with an Academic Advisor for students that plan to transfer to another university, to make sure that they fulfil the needs for their field of study at their chosen institution.

-Students who have B.C. secondary school graduation equivalency, meet the prerequisite for ENGL 105 or CMNS 125, and have completed an equivalent average of C+ (equated to the UFV grading system) in two academic Grade 12 subjects will be admissible.
+Students must have B.C. secondary school graduation equivalency, meet the prerequisites for ENGL 105 or CMNS 125, and have completed an equivalent average of C+ (equated to the UFV grading system) in two academic Grade 12 courses.

 Students who do not meet these requirements might consider Qualifying Studies.

-Applications are accepted for entrance to the Fall, Winter, and Summer semesters (Fall only for Theatre option).
+Applications are accepted for entrance to the Fall, Winter, and Summer semesters.
 For application deadlines, see Specific intake application process.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

-Courses numbered 100 or 200-level at UFV may not transfer at the same level at UBC, SFU, UNBC, or UVic.
-When planning courses, you should refer to the B.C.
+Courses numbered 100- or 200-level at UFV may not transfer at the same level at UBC, SFU, UNBC, or UVic.
+When planning courses, students should refer to the B.C.
 Transfer Guide and B.C.
-Transfer Tips available in Student Services, the Library, or online at: bctransferguide.ca
+Transfer Tips available in Student Services, the Library, or online at bctransferguide.ca

 The Ministry of Advanced Education, Training, & Technology approved revisions to British Columbia associate degrees in May, 2000.
 The following definitions are outlined to assist students in completing program requirements.

-All students accepted into this program at UFV are expected to maintain acceptable standards of scholarship.
-Specifically, they are expected to maintain a minimum 2.0 CGPA on all courses.
+All students accepted into the Associate of Arts degree program at UFV are expected to maintain acceptable standards of scholarship.
+Specifically, they are expected to maintain a minimum CGPA of 2.00 on all courses.